eDyrr/Design/README.md

 in the [above](#json-representation-of-a-resume) section, `region_id` and `industry_id` are given as IDs, not as plain-text strings "`Greater Seattle Area`" and "`Philanthropy`".
 Why? if the user interface has free-text fields for entering the region and the industry, it makes sense to store them as plain-text strings.
 But there are advantages to having standardized lists of geographic regions and industries, and letting users choose from a drop-down list or autocompleter:

+- consistent style and spelling across profiles.

+- avoiding ambiguity,

+- ease of updating-the name is stored in only one place, so its easy to update across the board if it ever needs to be changed.

+- localization support-when the site is translated into other languages, the standardized lists can be localized, so the region and industry can be displayed in the viewer's language.

+- better search.

+whether you store an ID or a text string is a question of duplication.
+When you use an ID, the information that is meaningful to humans (such as the word *philantrophy*) is stored in only one place, and everything that refers to it uses an ID (which only has meaning within the database).
+When you store the text directly, you are duplicating the human-meaningful information in every record that uses it.

+the advantage of using an ID is that because it has no meaning to humans, it never needs to change: the ID can remain the same, even if the information it identifies changes.
+Anything that is meaningful to humans may need to change sometime in the future-and if that information is duplicated, all the redundant copies need to be updated.
+That incurs write overheads, and risks inconsistencies (where some copies of the information are updated but others arent).
+Removing such duplication is the key idea behing *normalization* in databases.

+normalizing this data requires *many-to-one* relationships (many people live in one particular region, many people work in one particular industry), which dont fit nicely into the document model.
+In relational databases, its normal to refer to rows in other tables by ID, because joins are easy.
+In document databases, joins are not needed for one-to-many tree structures, and support for joins is often weak.

+if the database itself does not support joins, you have to emulate a join in application code by making multiple queries to the database.
+(In this case, the lists of regions and industries are probably small and slow-changing enough that the application can simply keep them in memory.
+But nevertheless, the work of making the join is shifted from the database to the application code.)